It's Hard To Miss The Historical Weirdness Of Trump Embracing A 'Red' Wave

 Back then, Donald Trump was more likely to pop up in People or in the tabloids or on other Access Hollywood videos with Billy Bush — talking about his preparedness to be president or trying to find his polling place with no success — than on a serious political program.

 Trump had briefly sought the presidential nomination of the Reform Party in 2000, leaving the field after a matter of weeks.
-(That nomination eventually went to Pat Buchanan, who ran that fall on a platform of "America First").
+(That nomination eventually went to Pat Buchanan, who ran that fall on a platform of "America First.")

 When Trump returned to politics with a vengeance in 2015, he did so as a Republican and embraced the color red with gusto.
-The "Make America Great Again" hats that symbolized his campaign came in various colors but Trump seemed fond of the red one, which came to the heads in his rally crowds.
+The "Make America Great Again" hats that symbolized his campaign came in various colors, but Trump seemed fond of the red one, which came to the heads in his rally crowds.

 Red is a primary color, striking and radiating in its strength.
 Its value in these respects is reinforced by the great many sports teams — professional and amateur — that have worn it proudly for years.

-Note: A previous version of this column incorrectly referred to the movie Red Sparrow as a Soviet-era film.
-It actually takes place in modern Russia.